 There have been hundreds of studies done on marijuana and its cannabinoids to find out how it works with our bodies, and if it is safe to consume.
 And while some states are still unconvinced, the science speaks for itself, as there have been no recorded deaths as a result of cannabis.

 From this research, we now know that when consumed, CBD interacts with an internal molecular system in our bodies called the endocannabinoid system, or ECS.
-The ECS is in charge of our body’s homeostasis, which basically means that it regulates most of our bodily functions to keep things healthy, balanced, and working in synch.
+The ECS is in charge of our body’s homeostasis, which basically means that it regulates most of our bodily functions to keep things healthy, balanced, and working in sync.
 From our body temperature to the way we feel pain, it plays a part in almost everything.

 When CBD enters our body, it works with receptors in the ECS to encourage an increase in the production of naturally-occurring cannabinoids that play such a crucial part in our health.
 It is for this reason that CBD can work for so many conditions.